contaware/git-docs-notes/README.md

 ### Switch to a commit

-- Normally HEAD is a pointer to a branch which by itself refers to its latest commit.
-When HEAD directly points to a commit, it gets detached from all branches:
+- Normally `HEAD` is a pointer to a branch which by itself refers to its latest commit.
+When `HEAD` directly points to a commit, it gets detached from all branches:

   ```
   git switch -d <CommitID>
   ```

-- To "re-attach" the HEAD, just switch back to a branch:
+- To "re-attach" the `HEAD`, just switch back to a branch:

   ```
   git switch <branchname>
   ```

-- In the HEAD detached state, commits can be performed, but as soon as we switch away, the Git garbage collector will delete them after some time.
+- In the detached `HEAD` state, commits can be performed, but as soon as we switch away, the Git garbage collector will delete them after some time.
 To avoid that, create a branch and switch to it:

   ```
   git switch -c <branchname>